Expert Guide to Business Structuring in Belarus

 Get corporate legal support in Belarus for companies and legal entities to protect and grow your business!

-It is possible to acquire a decisive vote in the management of a joint-stock company by purchasing voting shares in an amount greater than that of other shareholders.
+In joint-stock companies, acquiring a controlling interest is possible by purchasing voting shares in an amount exceeding that of other shareholders.

-We also assist in the acquisition of shares in the authorized funds of companies that are not joint-stock companies, and in the preparation of related documents.
+AMBY Legal also assists with the acquisition of participation interests in the authorised funds of non-joint-stock companies and with the preparation of all related transaction documents.

 Our Services